Personal Injury Attorneys Serving Fort Lauderdale Residents

-- A store that fails to clean up spilled food on its floor.
+- A store that fails to clean up spilled food or liquid on its floor.

 In every negligence case, an injured person must prove that the defendant owed him or her a duty of care and that the defendant breached this duty.
 Other essential elements of a claim include showing that the defendant’s breach caused the accident and that the victim suffered compensable damages as a result.

 Florida follows a comparative negligence system (Florida Statute 768.81).
 This means that if the victim was partially at fault for the accident, the compensation award will be reduced by the percentage of his or her fault.
 For example, if the victim is deemed to be 30 percent at fault, he or she may be able to recover 70 percent of the total damages.

 If you’ve lost a loved one through someone else’s negligence, you may be eligible to pursue a wrongful death claim against that party.
 While no amount of money can ever replace your loved one, monetary compensation can help ease the financial burdens that are often associated with such a loss.
 Under Florida law, family members may receive compensation for damages such as mental anguish, loss of society and companionship, medical bills, funeral expenses, and more.

 If you have sustained an injury through the negligence of another party, it’s possible that you may decide to take a legal course of action in order to obtain compensation for your injuries.
 When someone violates the duty of care and causes harm as a result, that individual or company may be liable for damages.
 A victim can hold a defendant accountable by establishing the following elements:

 - The defendant owed the victim a duty of care;

 - The defendant breached the duty of care;

 - The victim was injured in an accident caused by the breach; and